 - What are the limitations of terrorist involvement in illicit trade?

-Case Study (Child Pornography; R. v Way)
+Case Study 5 (Child Sexual Exploitation; R. v Way)

 The court noted that Azov Films was sophisticated and quickly expanded internationally.
 The website had legal text suggesting the material was legal in Canada and the United States.
 It had an online library or catalogue with a search function and a familiar payment system.
 The material could be downloaded or be provided in hard copy by post or by courier.
 Azov Films' customer list and details from the defendant's home collection resulted in the investigation to expand as more severe cases of child sexual abuse and child pornography were revealed.
 Hundreds of at risk children were identified worldwide and hundreds of adults across continents were arrested following high levels of cooperation between law enforcement agencies internationally.